Operator at Japan's Fukushima starts hazardous year-long fuel removal

 The cask holds 22 rods.
 Transferring this first batch will take about two days and it will take about a week to get the cask to the common storage pool in another building, a Tepco spokesman said.

-Moving them is urgent because they are being stored 18 meters (59 feet) above ground level in a building that has buckled and tilted and could collapse if another quake strikes.
+Moving them is urgent because they are being stored 18 metres (59 feet) above ground level in a building that has buckled and tilted and could collapse if another quake strikes.

 Removing the rods have been likened to taking cigarettes out of a crushed pack.